Cosmetic Injections in Hamilton

 Hyaluronic Acid Fillers: Hyaluronic acid is a naturally occurring substance in the body that helps maintain skin hydration and volume.
 Hyaluronic acid fillers are famous for their ability to plump and hydrate the skin, reducing the appearance of wrinkles and adding youthful fullness.
 They can also be dissolved if necessary.

 Calcium Hydroxylapatite Fillers: These fillers contain calcium microspheres suspended in a gel, stimulating collagen production and providing immediate volume.
 They are often used to treat deeper wrinkles and add structure to facial features.

 Poly-L-Lactic Acid (Sculptra): Sculptra stimulates collagen production over time, resulting in gradual and natural-looking improvements.
-It’s often used to address facial volume loss and improve the skin’s overall texture.
+It often addresses facial volume loss and improves the skin’s overall texture.

 Platelet-Rich Plasma (PRP) Injections: PRP involves drawing a small amount of the patient’s blood, processing it to concentrate the platelets, and injecting the platelet-rich plasma back into the skin.
 PRP is used to stimulate collagen production and improve skin texture and tone.

 Neurotoxin Injections (e.g., Kybella): Neurotoxins like Kybella reduce submental (under-chin) fat by destroying fat cells.
 Kybella is specifically designed to target the double chin area.